 What Else Should I Know About Abdominoplasty?

+The average recovery time for a tummy tuck is 2 weeks.
 A tummy tuck is not intended to treat obesity.
 It should only be considered if you have exhausted every other conventional way to get rid of abdominal fat.

 It’s worth noting, it may be best to postpone abdominoplasty if your future plans include losing a lot of weight or having children.